brokyo/seeker_ii/docs/roadmap.md

 ### Next Session

-- [] Add motif record region with buttons for record, generate, overdub, and play
-- [] Confirmation animations on double click

 ### Long List
-- [] REC button pulsing and play button illumination are LLM generated without review.
-Take a close look.
-- [] Playing lane illumination jumps to zero when playing and selected.
-- [] Consider motif length and if recording should record silences
+- [] I bet a lot of stuff can be pulled out of `params_manager_ii.lua`.
+We don't need so many params.
 - [] app_on_screen is vestigial.
 Remove it.
-- [] Long press for overdub in rec section
 - [] Add MIDI CC to control ableton recording
-- [] Add param preset saving
+- [] Add param preset saving and "default" param for config to return to
-- [] Catch MIDI events (rather than grid) in `motif_recorder`
 - [] Review keyboard region in `grid_ii.lua`.
 Everything else has been refactored into region components.
 Didn't do keyboard due to potential dependencies.

 ### Bugs
 ### Open Questions
+- [] Do we want to catch MIDI events from a keyboard?

 ### Done